Track Earth-orbiting satellites from your terminal

-Requires a terminal with 256 colors.
+Requires Python 3.3+ and a terminal with 256 colors.
 A black background is highly recommended.

 Usage: termtrack [OPTIONS] [SATELLITE] Shows a world map tracking SATELLITE.
 Valid values for SATELLITE are numbers from http://www.celestrak.com/NORAD/elements/master.asp (for your convenience, a number of aliases have been provided).
-Example satellite aliases (find more with --aliases): hubble Hubble Space Telescope iss International Space Station tiangong Tiangong-1 (Chinese space station) Hotkeys: a Toggle apsides markers c Toggle next-orbit coverage overlay (warning: slow) d Toggle ascent/descent markers f Toggle footprint (satellite horizon) g Toggle latitude/longitude grid i Toggle info panels o Cycle through drawing 0-3 next orbits p Pause/resume q Quit r Reset plotted time to current x Toggle crosshair left Small step back in time right Small step forward in time down Large step back in time up Large step forward in time Options: --aliases Show all satellite aliases and exit --apsides Draw apoapsis and periapsis markers -b, --body BODY Which celestial body to draw: Earth, Moon or Mars (defaults to Earth) --coverage Show next-orbit coverage overlay (warning: slow) -f, --footprint Draw satellite footprint/horizon --fps N Frames per second (defaults to 1) -g, --grid Draw latitude/longitude grid --info Show info panels -N, --no-night Don't shade night side -o, --orbits N Draw this many orbits ahead of the satellite --orbit-ascdesc Draw orbits with ascent/descent markers -O, --observer 'LAT LON' Space-separated latitude and longitude of an observer; overrides IP-geolocation -r, --orbit-res [/]N[+] Set distance of orbit markers: 'N' means N minutes, '/N' means 1/Nth of orbital period, append a plus sign to interpolate in between markers (defaults to /70) -T, --no-topo Disable rendering of topographical features -x, --crosshair Draw crosshair around satellite location -Y, --no-you Don't auto-detect your location as observer --version Show version and exit --help Show this message and exit
+Example satellite aliases (find more with --aliases): hubble Hubble Space Telescope iss International Space Station tiangong Tiangong-1 (Chinese space station) Hotkeys: a Toggle apsides markers c Toggle next-orbit coverage overlay d Toggle ascent/descent markers f Toggle footprint (satellite horizon) g Toggle latitude/longitude grid i Toggle info panels n Toggle night shading o Cycle through drawing 0-3 next orbits p Pause/resume q Quit r Reset plotted time to current t Toggle topography x Toggle crosshair left Small step back in time right Small step forward in time down Large step back in time up Large step forward in time Options: --aliases Show all satellite aliases and exit --apsides Draw apoapsis and periapsis markers -b, --body BODY Which celestial body to draw: Earth, Moon or Mars (defaults to Earth) -c, --coverage Show next-orbit coverage overlay -f, --footprint Draw satellite footprint/horizon --fps N Frames per second (defaults to 1) -g, --grid Draw latitude/longitude grid -i, --info Show info panels -m, --me Auto-detect your location as observer -n, --night Shade night side -o, --orbits N Draw this many orbits ahead of the satellite --orbit-ascdesc Draw orbits with ascent/descent markers -O, --observer 'LAT LON' Space-separated latitude and longitude of an observer; overrides IP-geolocation -p, --paused Start paused -r, --orbit-res [/]N[+] Set distance of orbit markers: 'N' means N minutes, '/N' means 1/Nth of orbital period, append a plus sign to interpolate in between markers (defaults to /70) -t, --topo Enable coloring of topographical features --tle FILE read TLE data from FILE instead of downloading it (SATELLITE will have no effect and can be omitted) -x, --crosshair Draw crosshair around satellite location --version Show version and exit --help Show this message and exit

 Credit goes to vain/asciiworld for inspiration and some tasty pieces of code.